-The principles of our human rights due diligence at Covestro are delineated in the Covestro Human Rights Policy Statement, various Corporate policies, Group regulations, and in our Supplier Code of Conduct.
-In these documents, Covestro has specified key international conventions and principles as the basis of our conduct and our expectations to business partners worldwide.
-These documents are published either on Covestro's website or on our internal intranet to ensure accessibility for the relevant stakeholders.
+The principles of human rights and environmental due diligence at Covestro are delineated in various Corporate policies, Group regulations, and its Supplier Code of Conduct.
+In these documents, Covestro has specified key international conventions and principles as the basis of its conduct and its expectations to business partners worldwide.
+These documents are published either on Covestro's website or on its internal intranet to ensure accessibility for the relevant stakeholders.

 Covestro's corporate commitment to safeguarding human rights (Human Rights Policy Statement), which describes Covestro's human rights strategy to exercise proper regard for our due diligence obligations, is anchored in the necessary operational policies and procedures and has been published on our website.
-The human rights policy statement is reviewed annually, updated if needed and subsequently adopted by the Board of Management
+The human rights policy statement is reviewed annually, updated if needed and subsequently adopted by the Board of Management.

 Within the supply chain, Covestro regards adherence to sustainability standards as a fundamental factor in value creation and an important lever for minimizing risks.
 Both current and new Covestro suppliers must meet not only economic standards but also social, ethical, and environmental standards as well as those related to corporate responsibility.
-All standards, also in regard to the prevention of child labour and modern slavery, are defined in Covestro's Supplier Code of Conduct.
+All standards, also in regard to the prevention of modern slavery, are defined in Covestro's Supplier Code of Conduct.